 The Solar Surge

-The energy crisis has led to a substantial increase in demand for solar panels in the UK.
+The energy crisis has led to a substantial increase in demand for solar panels UK.
 According to Solar Energy UK, the trade association for the solar industry, the number of solar installations has tripled, from 1,000 a week in July 2020 to over 3,000 a week currently.
 This surge in interest is not surprising considering the multitude of benefits solar energy offers.

 Solar energy is a renewable source of power that harnesses the energy from the sun to generate electricity.
 This form of energy is not only sustainable but also abundant, providing a viable solution to the current energy crisis.
 The increasing adoption of solar energy is a testament to the growing awareness and commitment towards sustainable living among UK homeowners.